ogorton/ogorton.github.io/index.md

 understanding of matter in neutron-rich environments.

-*Fundamental nuclear physics*: advancing the nuclear structure and reaction theory which gov- erns the interaction of neutrons and radiation with matter.
+*Fundamental nuclear physics*: advancing the nuclear structure and reaction theory which governs the interaction of neutrons and radiation with matter.

 *Nuclear data*: strengthening nuclear data libraries with physics models and robust uncertainty quantification to empower inference from multi-physics